 Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
 Not necessarily of native speaker standard.
 9-10 Good pronunciation and fluency; makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.
 7-8 A fair degree of fluency and accuracy in pronunciation despite quite a number of errors; some attempt at intonation and expression.
 5-6 Conveys some meaning despite a lack of fluency and many errors; pronunciation strongly influenced by first language.
 3-4 Many gross errors; frequently incomprehensible.
 1-2 Nothing comprehensible.
-0 www.PapaCambridge.com Candidate's marks must be recorded on the Speaking examination Working Mark Sheet.
-Candidates must be marked as they are being examined and not afterwards from a recording.
-The Speaking examination Working Mark Sheet and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0540) and your Centre number, after which it will take you to the correct form.
-Follow the instructions when completing the form.
+0

-9.2 Completion of the Speaking examination Working Mark
+9.2 Completion of the Speaking examination Working Mark Sheet